 Customers can use our Object Storage to serve up parts of their website.
 Typically, this is used with images or other static content.
 The reason for doing this is to reduce the amount of traffic that interacts with your web server.
 This frees the server from doing extra work and allows it to focus more on handling PHP and MySQL calls.
 If someone wants to try to configure this, they must configure their website to work with the Liquid Web Object Storage.
 This is not always a simple task, but it can be done.

 Files placed in object storage must be sent to a bucket.
 Buckets are used to define the Object Storage name-space for better organization.
-Once a bucket has been created and a file uploaded it can be accessed via https://<bucketname>.objects.liquidweb.services/<filename> (assuming that the permissions have been set to public for the bucket’s child objects or the specific object being fetched).
+Once a bucket has been created and a file uploaded it can be accessed via https://

 Common Use Cases

 Clients can use Object Storage to store and serve up images and movies for a website (similar to how it works with a CDN).
 The difference between our Object Storage and a CDN is that we only have one location (Lansing), whereas a CDN will have thousands of locations to serve the images from, and will choose the closest location to the end user.
-Some examples of what this looks like, and how to do this can be found here and here.
+Amazon and OVHcloud are two examples of what this looks like and how to do this can be done.

 - User — The object store user is automatically created when the “Create Object Store” button in manage is clicked.
 For now, there is one user per liquid web account: It is the unique ID of the object store sub-account.
 It cannot be changed or set manually, and is not needed to use the Object Store.